PeterMosmans/password-training/beef/tutorial.md

 ### Trick the victim

-Just for fun, play a sound on the victim's computer.
-Search for *sound* and execute the *Play Sound* module.

 Next the attacker can trick the victim into divulging secrets.
 Search for _Pretty Theft_ and execute that module.
 The victim will now see a popup, asking to enter a username and password.
 This is how credentials can be stolen.